-California's normal weather pattern yields little precipitation between mid-spring and mid-fall.
+California's California's normal weather pattern yields little precipitation between mid-spring and mid-fall.
 The Washington Water service areas receive precipitation in all seasons, with the heaviest amounts during the winter.
 New Mexico Water's rainfall is heaviest in the summer monsoon season.
 Hawaii Water receives precipitation throughout the year, with the largest amounts in the winter months.
 Typically, water usage in all service areas is highest during the warm and dry summers and declines in the cool winter months.
 Rain and snow during the winter months in California replenish underground water aquifers and fill reservoirs, providing the water supply for subsequent delivery to customers.
-As of July 17, 2023, the State of California snowpack water content during the 2023-2024 water year was 667% of long-term averages (per the California Department of Water Resources, Northern Sierra Precipitation Accumulation report).
+As of July 17, 2023 April 9, 2024, the State of California snowpack water content during for the 2023-2024 water year was 667% 127% of long-term averages (per the California Department of Water Resources, Northern Sierra Precipitation Accumulation report).
 The northern Sierra region is the most important for the state's urban water supplies.
-The central and southern portions of the Sierras have recorded 750% and 500%, respectively, of long-term averages.
-Management believes that supply pumped from underground aquifers and purchased from wholesale suppliers will be adequate to meet customer demand during 2023 and thereafter.
+The central and southern portions of the Sierras have recorded 750% 113% and 500% 107%, respectively, of long-term averages.
+Management believes that supply pumped from underground aquifers and purchased from wholesale suppliers will be adequate to meet customer demand during 2023 2024 and thereafter.
 Long-term water supply plans are developed for each of our districts to help assure an adequate water supply under various operating and supply conditions.
 Some districts have unique challenges in meeting water quality standards, but management believes that supplies will meet current standards using currently available treatment processes.

 On May 31, 2018, California's Governor signed two bills (Assembly Bill 1668 and Senate Bill 606) into law that were intended to establish long-term standards for water use efficiency.
 The bills revise and expand the existing urban water management plan requirements to include five-year drought risk assessments, water shortage contingency plans, and annual water supply/demand assessments.
 The California State Water Resources Control Board, in conjunction with the California Department of Water Resources, is expected to establish long-term water use standards for indoor residential use, outdoor residential use, water losses, and other uses.
-Cal Water will also be required to calculate and report on urban water use targets by November 1, 2023, and each November 1 thereafter, that compare actual urban water use to the targets.
+Cal Water will also be required to calculate and report on urban water use targets by November 1, 2023, and each November 1 thereafter, of each year, that compare compares actual urban water use to the targets.
 Management believes that Cal Water is well positioned to comply with all such regulations.

-In March of 2023, the EPA issued proposed maximum contaminant levels for six PFAS.
-Based on current information, if the regulation is adopted in its current form, we expect that we would have three years to comply with the final PFAS regulations and we estimate that capital investments of approximately \$200.0 million would be required to comply.
+In March April of 2023, 2024, the EPA issued proposed maximum contaminant U.S. Environmental Protection Agency (EPA) finalized a National Primary Drinking Water Regulation establishing legally enforceable levels for six PFAS.
+Based on current information, if PFAS in drinking water.
+Under the PFAS regulation, is adopted in its current form, we expect that we would have three years water utilities with impacted water systems across the country are required to monitor for these PFAS by 2027 and to comply with the final PFAS regulations and we Maximum Contaminant Levels (MCL) by 2029.
+We estimate that a capital investments investment of approximately \$200.0 million would \$215.0 million will be required to comply. comply with the regulation.